-Airbnb creates a strong connection moment from the very first email by welcoming new users to their global community of travellers.
+Airbnb creates a strong connection moment from the very first email by welcoming new users to their global community of travelers.

 Like Airbnb, Asana welcomes new teams into their community.
 The welcome email gives the new customer 3 easy steps to get started on creating a task, thereby driving usage of the product and ensuring customer success on the platform.

-You’ve landed that beautiful welcome email, and your customers are feeling warm and fuzzy inside.
+You’ve nailed that beautiful welcome email, and your customers are feeling all warm and fuzzy inside.
 Now what?

 Here’s how you can put natural brand ambassadors and their stories to good use:

 - Publish customer testimonials on your website

 - Distribute stories through newsletters and social media

 - Re-share positive and constructive feedback on social channels (leveraging user-generated-content)